-OverOps' Error Analysis Screen provides a powerful mechanism to get to the root cause of errors and exceptions in production and staging environments.
-The screen is divided into a number of sections, each providing information about the error to create a complete picture of the cause and impact of the error.
+The Error Analysis screen provides a powerful mechanism to get to the root cause of errors and exceptions in production and staging environments.
+The page is divided into three panes, that provide information about the event creating a complete picture of the cause and impact of the event.

 The Error Analysis screen

-The analytics pane is located on the top left of the screen, and provides important details relating to the impact of the error in the application.
+The Analytics pane is located on the top left of the page, and displays important details relating to the impact of the error in the application.
 You can find the type of the error, when it was first seen, the server/application it occurred in, and how many times it has been detected.

-The Error Graph is located at the top of the page and was built to provide context for the error by showing its trend across servers/applications in a specific timeframe.
+The Error Graph is located at the top of the page and it provides the context for the event by displaying its tendencies across servers/applications in a specific timeframe.
 Learn more about the Error Analysis Graph.

-You can click the JVM or Server labels to directly to see the error volume that machine or application specifically.
-You can also hover over the occurrences label to see the number of times this error occurred and out of how many calls into the method containing it.
+Click the JVM or Server labels to view the error volume specific to the machine or application directly.
+Hovering over the occurrences label displays the number of times this error has occurred and out of how many calls into the method containing it.

-The Call Stack Pane shows you the chain of methods within the JVM leading to the error.
-The topmost method denotes the last method on non 3rd party code within your application leading to the error.
-If the method contains a it means variable state has been captured by the JVM micro-agent.
+The Call Stack pane displays the chain of methods within the JVM leading to the event.
+The first method in line is the last method on a non 3rd party code within your application.
+The icon in the method signifies that the variable state has been detected by the JVM micro-agent.

-In case an exception that is caught and re-thrown once or even multiple times within the context of a thread, you can see the error analysis for these exceptions using the Related Errors drop-down (this drop-down will only shown if such related exceptions exist).
+When an exception is detected and re-thrown once or more within the thread, Related Errors drop-down displays the error analysis (available only if such exceptions exist).

-You can also easily configure OverOps to use your own source code instead of decompiling it from the JVM.
+When configured, OverOps use the original source code instead of decompiling it from the JVM.

-You can search for any variable name or value in the source code or variable grid using the box.
+Search the source code or variable grid for any variable name or value using Search Variables.
 Click here to learn more about variable search.

-The Variable State Grid shows the variable values and objects accessible from the method.
-Objects can be explored up to 5 levels deep into the heap.
-You can click the "..." ellipsis button next to every object to see its entire contents as a JSOB object, which you can easily copy to clipboard.
+The Recorded Variables shows the variable values and objects accessible from the method.
+Objects can be explored up to five levels deep into the code.
+Click the button that appears when hovering over the object, to view its contents as a JSOB, that can be copied to the clipboard.

-The variable grid contains all local variables and parameters (including "this" in non-static methods).
-The first method will also contain thread-local variables defined for this thread as well as SLF4J and Log4J Mapped Diagnostics Context (MDC) values.
+The Recorded Variables pane contains all local variables and parameters (including "this" in non-static methods).
+The first method also contains thread-local variables defined for this thread as well as SLF4J and Log4J Mapped Diagnostics Context (MDC) values.

 Click here to learn more about object and variable state.

-The Log View shows the last 250 log statements leading up to the error.
-As these statements are collected directly from JVM memory, you can see any DEBUG, TRACE or INFO statements regardless of whether or not they were logged to file.
+The Log View displays the last 250 log statements leading up to the event.
+Since the log statements are collected directly from JVM memory, any DEBUG, TRACE or INFO statements are visible regardless of whether or not they were logged to file.

 Click here to learn more about the Log View.